pterodactyl/documentation/community/customization/wings.md

 ## Install the new binary

 :::tip Root required
-In order to use the guide bellow you need sudo permission level you can atchive this by placing `sudo` in front of each command or running `sudo su -` in order to become root
+In order to execute the next few commands, you will need root permissions.
+If you are not logged in as root, either use `sudo` in front of each command, or run `sudo -i` to switch to a root session.
 :::

 1. Backup the current installation of wings